SMAC-Group/course_intro_statistics/slides/chapter2_03.md

 ---

 In the below example, we use an if statement to assess if x is an even number and, if this is the case, we print a simple message.
-To evaluate whether x is an even number, we use `%%` (i.e. modulus, or remainder from division):
+To evaluate whether x is an even number, we use `%%` (i.e. modulus, or remainder from division).

 ```r
 5 %% 2